 Units in visual arts studio studies, digital art and design, photography and drawing are assessed by studio production work, artist’s journal, portfolio and e-portfolio.
 Generally, approximately 70 per cent of the final grade is based on the studio production work.
 During study sessions there are ongoing individual and group critique opportunities for feedback on students’ progress.
 Art theory units are generally assessed through research papers, group presentations and take-home exams.

 On-campus students experience a variety of teaching approaches including studio-based teaching, field work, lectures, tutorials, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.
-Students also have the opportunity to study some units by distance education (for example, digital photography).
+Students also have the opportunity to study some units online (for example, digital photography).

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.

 - Recognition of informal learning